Terms of Business

 8. Cancellation of Contracts

 If we have not met with you, the Consumer Contracts Regulations 2013 may apply to this work.
-This would mean that you have the right to cancel your instructions to us, without charge, within fourteen working days of receiving this letter.
-You can cancel your instructions by contacting us by telephone, email or post to the person named in these Terms of Business as being responsible for your work.
+This might mean that you have the right to cancel your instructions to us, without charge, within fourteen working days of receiving this letter.
+Where this is the case you will receive separate notification of this.

 9. Financial Services